-Prior to practicing law, Mark spent seven years as an investment professional at a private equity investment firm specializing in secondary market transactions, which brings an intrinsic business sense to his practice.
+Prior to practicing law, Mark spent seven years as an investment professional at a private equity investment firm specializing in secondary market transactions, with funds capitalized at more than $15 billion, which brings an intrinsic business sense to his practice.

 Recent Notable Matters

 Venoco, Inc. — Chapter 11 petitions in the U.S. Bankruptcy Court for the District of Delaware to restructure their debt obligations and capital structure and its affiliates Denver Parent Corporation, TexCal Energy (LP) LLC, Whittier Pipeline Corporation, TexCal Energy (GP) LLC, Ellwood Pipeline, Inc., and TexCal Energy South Texas, L.P.

 Optim Energy LLC — Chapter 11 proceedings, including the $126 million sale in a bankruptcy auction of the 305 MW coal-fired Twin Oaks Plant to a unit of Blackstone Group LP and the confirmation of a plan of reorganization for its other operational power plants

 Marco Polo Seatrade, B.V. — Chapter 11 cases in the U.S. Bankruptcy Court for the Southern District of New York

 Energy & Exploration Partners, LLC — Chapter 11 bankruptcy cases in the U.S. Bankruptcy Court for the Northern District of Texas